RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 15 August to 30 September, inclusive;

-(3) Commencment of term.—If the day fixed for the commencement of a term is not a court day, the term shall commence on the next succeeding court day and, if the day fixed for the end of a term is not a court day, the term shall end on the business day preceding.
+(3) If the day fixed for the commencement of a term is not a court day, the term shall commence on the next succeeding court day and, if the day fixed for the end of a term is not a court day, the term shall end on the business day preceding.
+[R 2 subs by GoN R979 in G. 33689 wef 24 December 2010.]

-(2) Exceptional cases.—The registrar may in exceptional cases accept documents at any time, and shall do so when directed by a judge.
+(2) The registrar may in exceptional cases accept documents at any time, and shall do so when directed by a judge.

-4. General Powers and Duties of Registrar.—(1) Filing of documents.—(a) The registrar may refuse to accept any document tendered for lodging if, in the registrar’s opinion, it does not comply with these rules: Provided that if proper copies of the rejected documents are submitted within 10 days of rejection, such lodging shall not be deemed untimely.
+(a) The registrar may refuse to accept any document tendered for lodging if, in the registrar’s opinion, it does not comply with these Rules: Provided that if proper copies of the rejected documents are submitted within 10 days of rejection, such lodging shall not be deemed untimely.

 (c) The registrar may not accept documents in relation to an appeal on the date of the hearing of that appeal.